SolarPredator/python_easy-executer/readme.txt

 - added support for custom folder locations
 - added a config file and a setup in the program
 - some more bug fixes.
 Really...

+update 1.2 changelog:

+- fixed a big but with not being able to create batch files
+- added support for linux
+- added a visual for if a batch file is in a folder or not